Asian carp: Environmental impact

 Bighead and silver carp feed by filtering plankton from the water.
-The extremely high abundance of bighead and silver carp has caused great concern because of the potential for competition with native species for food and living space.
-Because of their filter-feeding habits, they are difficult to capture by normal angling methods.
+Their escape and settlement throughout the Mississippi and its connecting waterways have caused great concern for the health of historic biodiversity, with their extremely high abundance placing greater pressure in competition for food and space.
+Due to their filter-feeding habits as well, their populations are made more difficult to capture and control as conventional angling methods are less effective.

+The disruption these species impose to food web dynamics has cascaded into economic loss for regional industries as well, hurting businesses reliant upon local biodiversity and the health of habitats.
+Both recreational and commercial fishermen have been forced out of typical fisheries due to carp disruption, all the while tourism and boating are impacted by declining environmental health and safety concerns from leaping silver carp.

 History

 In the late 19th century, the common carp was distributed widely throughout the United States by the United States Fish Commission as a foodfish.

-In the 1970s, fish farmers in mostly southern states began importing Asian carp from China to help clean their commercial ponds.
+In the 1970s, fish farmers in mostly southern states began importing Asian carp from China to help clean their commercial ponds—consuming unwanted biomass to regulate overgrowth and parasitic establishment.
+However, escaping these aquaculture facilities, carp have overtaken surrounding waterways, distributing via sanitation canals, commercial passages, and by flooding into untouched waters.
 The rise in the populations of bighead and silver carp has been dramatic where they are established in the Mississippi River basin.